Protocols for everything.

 ```

 ~80 tokens.
-Knowledge loads only when triggered.
+Knowledge loads on demand.

 To start, tell your agent: